 \subsection{Quantitative Analysis of the Hierarchical Penalty}

-We next quantitatively compare three possible structured penalties for Granger causality selection in the cMLP model.
-In Section \ref{cMLP_sec} we introduced the full group lasso (GROUP) penalty over all lags (Eq.~\eqref{gp_mlp}), and the hierarchical (HIER.) lag selection penalty (Eq.~\eqref{hg}).
-An additional mixed group sparse group lasso (MIXED), a generalization of the sparse group lasso \cite{simon:2013} to our case, is considered as well.
-More information on this penalty is availible in the Supplementary Material.
-We compare these approaches across various choices of the cMLP's model lag, $K \in (5, 10, 20)$ with $m = 10$ hidden units, for data simulated from the nonlinear Lorenz model with $F = 20$, $p = 20$, and $T = 750$.
-As in Section \ref{first_sims}, we compute the mean AUROC over five simulation runs and display the results in Table \ref{mlp_pen}.
+We next quantitatively compare the three possible structured penalties for Granger causality selection in the cMLP model.
+In Section \ref{subsec_sparseMLPs} we introduced the full group lasso (GROUP) penalty over all lags (Equation \ref{nn_pen}), the group sparse group lasso (MIXED) (Equation \ref{h_pen}) and the hierarchical (HIER) lag selection penalty (Equation \ref{eq:group_h_pen}).
+We compare these approaches across various choices of the cMLP model's maximum lag, $K \in(5,10,20)$.
+We use $H = 10$ hidden units for data simulated from the nonlinear Lorenz model with $F = 20$, $p = 20$, and $T = 750$.
+As in Section \ref{subsec_cMLPcLSTMCompare}, we compute the mean AUROC over five random initializations and display the results in Table~\ref{Table3}.
 Importantly, the hierarchical penalty outperforms both group and mixed penalties across all model input lags $K$.
-Furthermore, performance significantly declines as $K$ increases in both group and mixed settings while the performance of the hierarchical penalty stays roughly \emph{constant} as $K$ increases.
+Furthermore, performance significantly declines as $K$ increases in both group and mixed settings while the performance of the hierarchical penalty stays roughly constant as $K$ increases.
 This result suggests that performance of the hierarchical penalty for nonlinear Granger causality selection is robust to the input lag, implying that precise lag specification is unnecessary.
-In practice, this allows one to set the model lag to a high value without worrying that nonlinear Granger causality detection will be compromised.
+In practice, this allows one to set the model lag to a large value without worrying that nonlinear Granger causality detection will be compromised.